cesarhdz/ixa-wordpress-starter/README.md

 	cp wp-config-sample.php wp-config.php

-Once `wp-config` file is ready, you can use [WP_CLI] to install WordPress.
+Once `wp-config` file is ready, you can use [WP-CLI] to install WordPress.
 Asumming you have `wp` globally installed the following command will do the trick.

 	wp core install --title=site-name --admin_email=user@mail.com --admin_password=qwerty